-Revenue management software programs continue to grow in both use and importance throughout the multifamily housing industry.
-Achieving the right balance between the technology and human input, though, remains a fairly major challenge for many.
+Revenue management software continues to grow in use and importance in the multifamily housing industry.
+Achieving the right balance between the technology and human input, though, remains a challenge for many.
 Neither software nor human capabilities alone are as successful as when they are working in tandem.
-No one knows this better than Bryan Hilton, Senior Vice President of Revenue Management at Simpson Housing, who recently sat down with us to discuss this very topic.
+No one knows this better than Bryan Hilton, Senior Vice President of Revenue Management at Simpson Housing, who recently sat down with us to discuss this very topic:

 NATIONAL APARTMENT ASSOCIATION: Could you please introduce yourself to our readers?